 - language and communication skills

 - thinking and reasoning skills

-Doctors prescribe different treatments for epilepsy and autism, but if there is a link this could have implications for future treatment options.
+Doctors prescribe different treatments for epilepsy and ASD.
+If there is a link between epilepsy and ASD, there could be implications for future treatment options.

-In the future, a better understanding of both conditions and any possible link may lead to more effective diagnosis and treatment.
+In the future, a better understanding of both conditions and any possible link between them may lead to more effective diagnosis and treatment.